BietSoft/brixx.docs/docs/VSCode-install.md

 # Install Visual Studio Code for Windows

-Visual Studio Code is a free code editor, which runs on the macOS, Linux, and Windows operating systems.
+Visual Studio Code (VS Code) is a free code editor, which runs on the macOS, Linux, and Windows operating systems.
 Getting up and running with Visual Studio Code is quick and easy.
 It is a small download so you can install in a matter of minutes.
 Let's see how to install Visual Studio Code for Windows.

 ## Installation